-Adriaan Christiaan Willem Terhell ( Venlo , March 7, 1863 - Beverwijk, April 28, 1949 ) was a Dutch painter who worked in the romantic tradition.
+Adriaan Christiaan Willem Terhell (Venlo , March 7, 1863 - Beverwijk, April 28, 1949) was a Dutch painter who worked according the romantic tradition.
 He signed his works using the preudonym J. Le Blanc.

-In addition to oil paintings he produced watercolours and gouaches Terhell died at age 86 in Beverwijk, his last place of residence.
+In addition to oil paintings he also produced watercolours and gouaches.
+Terhell died at age 86 in Beverwijk, his last place of residence.